lionelchg/PKLotDetection/README.md

 # PKLotDetection repository

 This is a repository for classifying parking lot images as empty or occupied.
-The associated technical report can be found in `report.pdf`.
+The associated technical report can be found in `report.pdf` (in French).

 ## Overview of the repository

 The repository contains several directories:

 1. `code/`: this is the main code for running the training and get the results of the neural networks
-2. `latex/`: directory containing the LaTeX source files as well as the `main.pdf` report
+2. `latex/`: directory containing the LaTeX source files
 3. `pklotclass/`: Python library written and used in `code/` written using [PyTorch](https://pytorch.org) for the deep learning part.

 ## Structure of the `pklotclass/` library